GHOST THE MUSICAL now playing at Crown Theatre Perth for a limited time.

 Often you find some of the movie magic can be lost in translation when it hits the stage.
 It’s safe to say, that amongst all the visually spectacular special effects, Academy Award winner Bruce Joel Rubin hasn’t swayed too far from the original screenplay.

-The magic for me was by way of the perfectly choreographed, if somewhat simplistic, routines and the impressive never before seen in an on stage musical special effects.
+The magic for me was by way of the perfectly choreographed, if somewhat simplistic, routines and the impressive never before seen in an on-stage musical special effects.
 Spirits miraculously ascending into the heavens, inanimate objects that magically fly around the room, people seemingly thrown around a moving train and ghost Sam’s ability to walk through a solid door.
-All visually captivating and delivered perfectly as part of the illusion the helps bring more of what could have been lost from the film to the stage.
+All visually captivating and delivered perfectly as part of the illusion that helps bring more of what could have been lost from the film to the stage.
 The bigger picture.

 While I’ve called the choreography by Ashley Wallen (Kylie Minogue’s personal choreographer) somewhat simplistic, you find it interlocks impressively with the video special effects and bringing elements of the film to the stage and to life.